 The piece tells the story of two young brothers, Wilkie and Joel, who are going to bed to await the arrival of Santa Claus.
 The theme of sibling rivalry is also woven into the tale as the two brothers fight sleep in their excitement and end up fighting each other.

 The two performers, Wilkie Branson and Joel Daniel, who both choreographed the show, skillfully kept the audience entertained throughout the duration of the performance – no mean feat when the audience is primarily comprised of little ones.
-Boing is a mixture of comedy, acrobatics and breakdance as the boys’ bed becomes a giant trampoline and even a boat.
+Boing is a mixture of comedy, acrobatics and breakdance as the boys’ bed become a giant trampoline and even a boat.
 Caitlin and Ieuan particularly enjoyed the pillow fight sequence and the bit about “Sheet Man”.

-The piece captures well the excitement of Christmas Eve and grown ups and children were all equally able to relate to the feelings of anticipation and the frustration at the length of the night.
+The piece captures well the excitement of Christmas Eve and grown-ups and children were all equally able to relate to the feelings of anticipation and the frustration at the length of the night.
 All the more impressive when you consider that there just two cast members and the only props were the bed, two teddies and two Christmas stockings!

 We all had a thoroughly good time and I left with the renewed determination to make more of the Sherman Theatre, which is practically on our doorstep.
-There is nothing quite like the exhiliration of a live theatre performance.
+There is nothing quite like the exhilaration of a live theatre performance.